Alcohol DUI and DWI Deferment Programs in Washington

 First Offense: First-time DWI conviction in Washington can result in fines up to $5,000 with a minimum fine of $350, and up to one year in prison.
 Your driver’s license can be suspended for up to 90 days

-Second Offense: Second DUI conviction within seven years of a previous conviction can result in 60-90 days of home electronic monitoring ( house arrest) and up to one year in prison.
+Second Offense: A second DUI conviction within seven years of a previous conviction can result in 60-90 days of home electronic monitoring ( house arrest) and up to one year in prison.
 Being convicted of a second DUI in Washington state and the courts will suspend your driving privileges for a period of up to 2 years and fines up to $5,000 with a minimum of $750 in court-related fines.

 Third and Fourth Offense: 3rd or 4th conviction for drunk driving in Washington state within 7 years of a previous conviction and the courts will impose 90 days up to one year in county jail and up to 120 days of electronic house monitoring (House Arrest).
 The Washington presiding Judge has the flexibility to impose fines ranging in severity from $1,500 up to $5,000.
 The courts also will revoke your driving privileges for a period of up to 4 years.